AGDevX/Spider/README.md

 - Validation
 - Improve Exception handling
 	- Difficult to not log StackFrames when they are undesired
-	- Decide if custom exceptions are the best way to go
 - Improve config model
 	- Throw exception if required config not found
 - Improve logging